danjulio/tCam/readme.md

 ## ESP32-based Thermal Imaging Cameras
-tCam, tCam-Mini and tCam-POE are three cameras I designed around the ESP32 and Lepton 3.5.
+tCam, tCam-Mini, tCam-POE and tCam-Eth are four cameras I designed around the ESP32 and Lepton 3.5.
 They are designed to provide easy access to radiometric data from the Lepton.
 Radiometric data is useful because it contains temperature information for each pixel in the camera's image allowing for all kinds of data analysis even if the image is stored to a file.

 This repository was created on Nov 6, 2022 from the ESP32 section of my original [Lepton](https://github.com/danjulio/lepton) repository to reduce the size of the portion of that directory that most people are interested in.